We don’t support this browser anymore.

 With a new government in power, there has been a fresh dose of hope that the issues plaguing the housebuilding industry can be fixed.
 Reform of the current planning rules is key to an uplift in activity, and Barratt appears optimistic that it’s on the way.

-On the balance sheet side, structuring the deal as a share offer means that it shouldn’t eat into Barratt’s sizable net cash position which was £0.9bn at the last count.
+On the balance sheet side, structuring the deal as a share offer means that it shouldn’t have eaten too much into Barratt’s sizable net cash position, which was £0.9bn at the last count.
 That gives flexibility to cope with a challenging market in the near term.

-We see merit in the Redrow deal, the combined entity will have a strong landbank to unleash when the market recovers.
+Barratt Redrow now has a strong landbank to unleash when the market picks back up.
 It’ll likely be a year or so before major benefits start to feed through to profits and there are no guarantees.
 In the meantime, Barratt's valuation remains depressed, a reflection of the tricky market conditions.

 Environmental, social and governance (ESG) risk